MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 *   Reliability must be recalibrated: New data, models, or sources may shift what is considered valid.
 *   Accuracy must be re-verified: Outputs must be checked against updated references and constraints.

 This approach protects against static reliance on AI and fosters epistemic agility.
-With ARC, the user doesnt just manage AI outputsthey curate an evolving understanding, staying aligned with reality through intentional, iterative stewardship.
+With ARC, the user doesn't just manage AI outputs; they curate an evolving understanding, staying aligned with reality through intentional, iterative stewardship.

 **ARC-Validated Benefits:**